eiscor/eiscor/src/docs/ZUHFQR.md

-# DOHFQR - Double Orthogonal Hessenberg Fast QR eigensolver #
+# ZUHFQR - Zomplex Unitary Hessenberg Fast QR eigensolver #

-This routine computes the eigenvalues and optionally eigenvectors of a real orthogonal upper-Hessenberg matrix using a fast QR algorithm.
-The output is the Winter-Murnaghan or real Schur factorization where the block triangular part is stored in the same array as the input matrix.
+This routine computes the eigenvalues and optionally eigenvectors of a complex unitary upper-Hessenberg matrix using a fast QR algorithm.
+The output is the complex Schur factorization where the triangular part is stored in the same array as the input matrix.

-## DOHFQR(COMPZ,N,H,Z,ITS,WORK,INFO) ##
+## ZUHFQR(COMPZ,N,H,Z,ITS,WORK,INFO) ##

 ### INPUT VARIABLES: ###